TelemetryDeck/docs/articles/check-if-users-upgrade-to-latest-app-version.md

   - insights
 description: From your vision into the app - Let's find out if your users update to the newest version and make those changes worth it.
 lead: Do users like the newest features?
 What services can be shut down?
 And do people install security updates? - Whatever the occasion, getting insights into the update behavior of your users is a helpful and a compelling way to ensure you hit your user's needs.
-searchEngineTitle: How to Detect if Users Upgrade to the Latest App Version
+searchEngineTitle:
-searchEngineDescription: From your vision into the app - Let's find out if your users update to the newest app version and the reasons behind it.
+searchEngineDescription: Are your users updating to the newest app version?
+Let's find out the reason behind it and ways to improve upgrade behavior.
 ---

 ## Use Our App Overview